equinor/radix-platform/terraform/radix-zone/README.md

 CREATE USER 'grafana'@'%' IDENTIFIED BY 'new_password';
 GRANT ALL ON grafana.* TO 'grafana'@'%';
 ```
-Use MySQL Workbench to transfer db from other instance to new, or figgure out a way to allow restore db to different subscription
+Use MySQL Workbench to transfer db from other instance to new, or figure out a way to allow restore db to different subscription
 Scale grafana to 2 pods when done

 ## Restore Velero backup
 Download existing backup: